-This spiralized zucchini noodles recipe is a no-cook meal you’ll just love this summer!
+This low-carb spiralized zucchini noodle recipe is a no-cook vegetarian meal you’ll just love this summer!
 The pesto adds so much flavor, yet the garden fresh noodles and tomatoes are super light.

 And the best part is you don’t even have to turn on the stove!
 (That and that this recipe is low-carb, gluten-free, vegetarian and primal.)
 (Oh, or that its ready in just 15 minutes!)